GChristensen/enso-portable/readme.md

 #### What is Enso

 Enso is a keyboard-driven launcher that appears on top of whatever you're doing rather than in a window of its own.
-Holding CapsLock brings up a small, unobtrusive command line at the top-left of the screen, and as you type it filters a list of short, memorable commands - open notepad, google quark, define serendipity - showing the best matches below the input line, where the arrow keys let you move between them.
+Holding CapsLock brings up a small, unobtrusive command line at the top-left of the screen, and as you type it filters through a list of short, memorable commands - open notepad, google quark, define serendipity - showing the best matches below the input line, where the arrow keys let you move between them.
 Releasing Caps or pressing return runs the selected command, and the interface disappears.
 Commands are plain Python functions, so anyone who can write one can extend Enso.

 A handful of built-ins cover most of what you'd otherwise reach for the mouse to do, only faster. open launches applications, documents, and folders by name, and can be taught new names for the things you open often.
 The window